One click saves

 console.log('[xPathInfo]', result);

-// result: { route, xpath, cssSelector, tagName, id, textContent,
+// result: { origin, project, route, xpath, cssSelector, tagName, id,

-// reactComponent, reactSource }
+// textContent, reactComponent, reactSource }

 },